Healthy, Homemade Vegan Orange Julius Recipe

+Once you’ve got some frozen orange juice cubes made, this homemade orange julius recipe takes less than 5 minutes to make!
 Here is what you’ll need to make your own frosty treat…you probably already have them on hand!

-- Navel oranges: Rich in vitamin C and tummy soothing soluble fibre.
+- Navel oranges: Rich in vitamin C for healthy skin and tummy soothing soluble fibre.
 Look for a thin, smooth skinned orange to minimize bitter pith because I want you to throw it in unpeeled!
 This adds a zippy, zesty flavour while boosting all the beneficial bioflavonoids and other phytochemicals found only in the peel.
 If the peel is really thick, zest it and then cut away the pith before throwing in the orange.

 - Banana: Banana is rich in potassium and fermentable fibres than help boost the growth of beneficial bacteria in your gut.
 If you want, add the whole banana and skip the maple syrup for a no-added sugars version.

 - Orange juice: Instead of higher sugar orange juice concentrates in other recipes, I use straight OJ and then freeze it so you don’t have to dilute your drink with ice cubes.
 More flavour!